DevExpress-Examples/pdf-document-api-generate-document-layout/Readme.md

 <!-- default badges end -->
 <!-- default file list -->

-# PDF Document API - Generate a Document Layout from Scratch
+# PDF Document API - Generate a Document Layout and a Watermark from Scratch

 This example shows the PDF Document Creation API that is used to programmatically generate a document layout.